xmartlabs/xmartlabs.github.io/_posts/2019-03-21-Introducing-Android-Snapshot-Publisher.md

 One of the most interesting features is that you can integrate it easily with a CI/CD server.
 For instance, you could schedule a build every night or you could subscribe to some GitHub hook and perform the release after a merge is made or a Git tag created.
 We're currently using it and it's helping us a lot.
-We are happy because we don't end up spending time in releases, our coworkers are happy because they can try the newest version of our different applications and the clients are happy because they are receiving builds with much more frequency than before.
+We are happy because we don't end up spending time with releases, our coworkers are happy because they can try the latest version of our different apps and the clients are happy because they are receiving builds more frequently than before. 😄
-For all these reasons and more I recommend you give it a try and then tell me what you think!
+For all these reasons and more, I recommend you give it a try and then tell me what you think!